pboling/debug_logging/README.md

+You are viewing the README for the unreleased version 2 of Dynamoid.

+For version 1.3.x use the [1-3-stable branch](https://github.com/Dynamoid/Dynamoid/blob/1-3-stable/README.md)

 # DebugLogging

 Unobtrusive, inheritable-overridable-configurable, drop-in debug logging, that won't leave a mess behind when it is time to remove it.